nhsx/open-source-policy/open-source-policy.md

 ### h.
 Security

+Internal code review remains one of the best ways to discover or anticipate potential vulnerabilities in code, open or otherwise.
+A large number of [static analysis tools](https://github.com/analysis-tools-dev/static-analysis) can help to make this process more comprehensive, or faster, but should be used in combination with human inspection, not as a replacement.

 If a vulnerability is identified in your project you should follow general practices for dealing with the issue, and the specific security and mitigation policies in your team or organisation.
 If your code is, or is likely to become open source, there are further [security considerations](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open) to be made.
 In brief:

 * Open your code early so that you can implement best development practice (as above) and address issues as you go along.
 Security through obscurity, (i.e., keeping your code closed) is [considered insufficient by security experts](https://mojdigital.blog.gov.uk/2017/02/21/why-we-code-in-the-open/)